PSYTROPS/graphics/NOTES.md

     like addition & multiplication.
 * The Vulkan coordinate system differs from OpenGL, so be careful when using graphics library routines.
+    See `scene.rs` for details on our coordinate system.